seanpmorgan/layersdk-litellm-custom-guardrails/README.md

-# Quick run flow — LiteLLM + Layer SDK guardrail
+# Quickstart: LiteLLM + Layer SDK guardrail

 Follow these steps to run the example guardrail and walk through the notebook integration.